When Are Scoring Rules Proper? Bridging Theory and Practice in Survival Model Evaluation: Loss Expectation under Independent Censoring

-where the first equality is the definition of the joint mixed pdf in terms of the cdf, the second equality follows by substituting \cref{eq:lem_joints_cdf}, the third by taking the partial derivative of the second case over $x$ and by linearity of integration in the first case, the fourth by subtracting the inner integrals, and the fifth by taking the partial derivative of the first case over $x$.
-The proof is now complete. { $\square$} \end{proof}
+where the first equality is the definition of the joint mixed propability density function in terms of the cumulative distribution function, the second equality follows by substituting \Cref{eq:lem_joints_cdf}, the third by taking the partial derivative of the second case over $y$ and by linearity of integration in the first case, the fourth by subtracting the inner integrals, and the fifth by taking the partial derivative of the first case over $y$.

-\begin{Cor} Let $X,Y$ be jointly absolutely continuous random variables supported on the Reals with joint density function $f_{X,Y}(x,y)$ and let $Z = \II(X \leq Y)$.
-As a direct corollary to \cref{lem:joints}, if $X$ and $Y$ are independent then the mixed joint density of $(X,Z)$ is given by